Mootaz Elnozahy

-Mootaz Elnozahy is a computer scientist.
+Mootaz Elnozahy is an Egyptian-American computer scientist.
 He is currently a professor of computer science at University of Texas at Austin.
 He was a professor of computer science at the computer, electrical and mathematical science, and engineering (CEMSE) division at King Abdullah University of Science and Technology from 2012-2024.
 He previously served as Special Advisor to the President and Dean of CEMSE.
 Elnozahy's research area is in systems, including high-performance computing, power-aware computing, fault tolerance, operating systems, system architecture, and distributed systems.
 His work on rollback-recovery is now a standard component of graduate courses in fault-tolerant computing, and he has made seminal contributions in checkpoint/restart, and in general on the complex hardware-software interactions in resilience.